 Keep the rules simple: no new campaign without an ICP review, no volume increase without a weekly health check, no automated follow-up after a human reply, and no ignored opt-out.
 These rules protect the account and the brand at the same time.

-Assign the Right Sender
+Assign the right sender

 Account health is easier to protect when the sender matches the buyer.
 A founder profile is usually strongest for early customer discovery, design-partner outreach, and high-trust conversations.
 A sales profile may work better for broader prospecting once the message is proven.